Landscapes-Reimagined/Create-Forge-Frontier/server_pack_patch_notes.md

-# 🛠️ **Forge Frontier v2.4.0 Hotfix Version Server Pack**
+# 🛠️ **Forge Frontier v2.4.1 Hotfix Patch Server Pack**

-This **server pack** includes all the necessary files to **set up and run a dedicated server** for **Forge Frontier v2.4.0**.
+This **server pack** includes all the necessary files to **set up and run a dedicated server** for **Forge Frontier v2.4.1**.
 Whether you're hosting a private server for friends or launching a larger community, this package ensures a smooth multiplayer experience.

-> ⚠️ **World Update Recommendation:** To fully experience the new **Create: Resource Vents** system and avoid legacy generation issues, we strongly recommend using **[MCA Selector](https://github.com/Querz/mcaselector)** to trim your Overworld and **reset all other dimensions** before starting the server.
-This will allow newly added vents and structures to generate correctly.

 ### 🔹 **Need Help?**
 If you encounter any issues during setup or gameplay, please reach out for assistance on our **[Discord](https://discord.gg/quenZthXgy)**.
 Our team and community are here to help—enjoy the update! 🚀